iden3/circom_old/TUTORIAL.md

 Before creating any proof, we need to calculate all the signals of the circuit that match (all) the constrains of the circuit.

-`snarkjs` calculates those for you.
+`circom` generates a wasm module that calculates those for you.
 You need to provide a file with the inputs and it will execute the circuit and calculate all the intermediate signals and the output.
 This set of signals is the *witness*.

 The zero knowledge proofs prove that you know a set of signals (witness) that match all the constraints, without revealing any of the signals except the public inputs plus the outputs.

 For example, imagine you want to prove you are able to factor 33.
 It means that you know two numbers `a` and `b` and when you multiply them, it results in 33.

-> Of course you can always use one and the same number as `a` and `b`.
+> Of course you can always use one and the same number as `a` or `b`.
 We  will deal with this problem later.

 So you want to prove that you know 3 and 11.